-What was once a nascent technology is now becoming more mainstream.
-Adoption of voice assistants via smart speakers and other voice-enabled devices has made a leap over the last few years.
+What was once a nascent technology is now becoming more mainstream, now the adoption of voice technology using assistants via smart speakers and other voice-enabled devices has made a leap over the last few years.
 About one in four (24%) US adults 18+ own a smart speaker (around 60 million people) and U.S. households with smart speakers own an average of 2.6 smart speakers.
 Many more devices such as smartphones have voice-enabled and this presents a major opportunity for brands to tap into.

 Voice assistants are used by people for all kinds of tasks such as playing music, searching for an answer to a question, checking the weather, playing music, setting a timer or reminder, sending a text or email calling, getting traffic directions, and opening an app.